 What Not to Wear to an Interview

 While what you wear to a job interview matters the most, it's also important to consider what you shouldn't wear if you want to make the best impression.
-When you are dressing for a job interview, image really is everything - or most of it.
-The image you present to a potential employer is the first thing they are going to notice about you before you even have a chance to say a word or shake a hand.
+When you are dressing for a job interview, how you present yourself counts.
+Your image is the first thing a potential employer is going to notice about you before you even have a chance to say a word or shake a hand.

-In order to make a good first impression, you need to dress appropriately and separate your social image (if it's more casual, and it probably is) from your professional presence.
+In order to make a good first impression, you should dress appropriately and separate your social image from your professional presence.
 Even if you're interviewing at a start-up with a very casual workplace, it's important not to dress it down too much.

 What Not to Wear to a Job Interview

 There are a few common-sense items on this list, along with others that you might not have thought of.
 Wearing any of the following items could give the impression that you don't take pride in your appearance, or that you don't respect the company and interviewer.
 It's best to avoid wearing the following: